Skip to content

 Antique?

 This particular watch ticked most of the boxes.
-It’s a good quality Swiss movement.
+It’s a good-quality Swiss movement.
 It included both the Russell brands I was interested in and overall, it was in very good condition.
 This would have been a very presentable and useable watch for my collection.
 Additionally, I am particularly fond of hunter cased watches and I am keen to add more to my collection.
 The only reason I didn’t buy this watch, was that it was listed as the 1920s, so although it is close, it is not a genuine antique.
 It could be argued that I am being pedantic, but I define an antique as something that is genuinely 100 years old.
 In this case, I would have to wait another decade before I could be certain it was an antique.
 Someone else obviously didn’t have this problem, because it was sold soon after I saw it.

 2 Comments